morgango/db_magic/README.md

 I really like [Elasticsearch](http://elasticsearch.org) and would be inclined to build something for it simply out of personal preference.
 This would be something good to do after the library is modular enough.

+### UI Improvements

+I would like to add support for multiple queries in the same cell (probably separated by semi-colons) as well as tab completion for SQL syntax, table names, etc.  Not sure exactly where/when these will fit.

 ## Testing

 There are unit tests available [here](http://nbviewer.ipython.org/github/morgango/db_magic/blob/master/odbc_unit_tests.ipynb).
 These are all in an iPython notebook, using [iPython Nose](http://nbviewer.ipython.org/github/swcarpentry/2012-11-scripps/blob/master/python/testing-with-nose.ipynb).